yumoh/onnx_to_tensort/README.md

 # onnx_to_tensort
-onnx to tensorrt fot jetson xavier
+onnx to tensorrt for jetson xavier use for pytorch